buteomont/LightningDetector/README.md

 ### Problems
 * Every WEMOS board I have seen has a stability problem with the ADC while using the WiFi radio.
 Turning off the radio seems to give a much more stable reading from the solar cell, but this is not feasible because it must read the solar cell value continuously looking for a strike and it takes several seconds to reconnect the WiFi after being turned back on.
 This is a known problem and I have yet to find a solution outside of using an external ADC.
 * The detector will log false lightning strikes if it is placed in the shadow of a tree.
 This is due to the leaves fluttering and causing rapid light changes on the solar cell.
-A better detection algorithm would clearly improve this.
+A better detection algorithm would possibly improve this.

 ### Planned Enhancements
 In addition to fixing the above problems, some of the things I'd like to add when I get the time are